-An exception is in the case of unique flats (for example converted houses) where there are no directly comparable properties.
-It is in these cases that it is sometimes necessary to inspect the property.
+An exception is in the case of unique flats (we once valued a flat in a converted chapel!) where there are no directly comparable properties.
+It is in these cases that it is sometimes necessary to inspect the property in person.

 Our surveying service

-At Homehold we provide accurate estimates of your lease extension premium with detailed evidence to allow us to negotiate the best price.
+At Homehold, our lease extension surveyors provide accurate estimates of your lease extension premium with detailed evidence to allow us to negotiate the best price.
 Our work includes:

 - reviewing your property title to check you’re eligible for a lease extension – if we find you’re not we’ll refund your money in full before doing a valuation

 - reviewing the information available to ensure we can do a valuation remotely and if we can’t, conducting an on-site survey at no extra cost

 - providing an estimate of the fair range for your lease extension and a detailed report of how we arrived at the figures and our negotiating position